-ISRTP has collaborated with the Society of Toxicology (SOT) Regulatory and Safety Evaluation Specialty Section (RSESS) annually since 2010. to contribute toward the ISRTP/RSESS student award.
-This is an award for the best student poster addressing an area of interest to ISRTP and is presented at the RSESS meeting at the annual SOT meeting.
+ISRTP has collaborated with the Society of Toxicology (SOT) Regulatory and Safety Evaluation Specialty Section (RSESS) annually since 2010. to contribute toward the ISRTP/RSESS student and post-doc awards.
+These are awards for the best student and post-doc posters addressing an area of interest to ISRTP and is presented at the RSESS meeting at the annual SOT meeting.

-ISRTP was pleased to present a $500 award to Dr. Wei-Chun Chou for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) travel award program for 2018.
+ISRTP was equally pleased to present a $500 award to Dr. Dinesh Babu, Postdoctoral fellow, Faculty of Pharmacy and Pharmaceutical Science, University of Alberta, for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) Postdoc Excellence Award program for 2022.

 2010 Ji Zhiying, School of Public Health, University of California at Berkeley

 Numerical chromosome aberrations in the peripheral lymphocytes of workers exposed to low levels of benzene

 2011 Corie Ellison, Pharmacology and Toxicology Dept., State University of New York at Buffalo

 Construction and validation of a human PBPK/PD model for chlorpyrifos exposure using human biomarker data

 2012 Dingsheng Li, Environmental Healh Science, University of Michigan, Ann Arbor